icerpc/icerpc-docs/pages/getting-started/tutorial/server-tutorial.md

 ### MyServer.csproj - the project file

 The project file is straightforward.
-It contains references to 4 separate IceRpc NuGet packages:
+It contains references to the required IceRpc NuGet packages:

 - [IceRpc.Slice] - the IceRPC + Slice integration package